 Rees Howells’ ministry flourished as more people began to come to Christ, seeing how many others had been transformed by his prayers and love for God and his fellow villagers.
 Yet at this time, God began to lead him into the secret life of intercession – to identify with those for whom he was praying for, and to do this in private.
 Rees Howells had to retire from his public ministry and the work that he had established which once again, was not an easy thing to do.

 Soon after Rees Howells married Elizabeth Hannah Jones in 1910, he was called into the ministry to serve with his wife as missionaries in South Africa.
 This proved to be the biggest test to them as they had to leave their new-born son in Wales to the care of foster parents, and God promised them a hundredfold reward in Africa.
 As they honoured the Lord, they began to witness more revivals and blessings all throughout the next six years of ministry, which he termed the “happiest years of our lives”.
 When Rees Howells returned back to England in 1920, more doors opened for him as he continued to share his testimony about the revival.

 In 1922, Rees Howells spoke at a meeting at the Llandrindod Convention, and gave a call for the full surrender of a life to Christ.
-A large number of young people came forward to respond to God and a minister suggested to Mr Howells to pray for more training facilities in Wales.
+Many young people came forward to respond to God and a minister suggested to Rees Howells to pray for more training facilities in Wales.

 Since then, thousands of students as well as Reinhard Bonnke have been trained at the Bible College of Wales, and they are now serving the Lord in around 52 different countries.